-- Drones-If you are hoping to use a drone for any event, please follow the Sierra Club's Drone Policy (http://clubhouse.sierraclub.org/conservation/program-safety/drone-policy.aspx) and fill out the Sierra Club Drone UAV Application Form (see Appendix for form).
+- Drones-If you are hoping to use a drone for any event, please follow the Sierra Club's Drone Policy and fill out the Sierra Club Drone UAV Application Form (see Appendix or sc.org/DroneForm for form and more information).
 Please make sure you start this process early and provide the necessary instructions during each step.
 There is a stringent Drone Policy that requires pilots to be FAA-certified and drones to be registered and in compliance with all FAA regulations. - Photo and Video Releases-Regardless of whether a staff person, volunteer, or professional is capturing images, a Photo/Video Release is required (see Appendix for release).
-All individuals must sign this form prior to any photos or video being taken. - Photography Guidelines-Creative and Technical These are technical guidelines, suggestions, and tips to help freelance and other photographers capture photographs that will be most compatible with the needs of the Sierra Club. - Framing-While vertical portrait shots are definitely needed, they also conflict with the 16x9 frame used in videos.
-So in addition to shooting portrait shots, always try and grab some horizontal shots as well.
+All individuals must sign this form prior to any photos or video being taken.
+This includes getting releases for featured recognizable minors regardless of if they are at a public event.
+Keep physical or scanned copies of the releases on file with the photo or video content. - Gather Voices-In 2018, the Sierra Club started using Gather Voices, an app used to make filming for videos easier and more user-friendly.
+This app puts the often arduous and expensive task of filming in the hands of the subject and allows video editors to pool footage from around the country in one place.
+The platform allows you to prompt people to answer questions or use specific talking points to get responses that are on message.
+The footage collected from Gather Voices can then be used for content on Instagram Stories, or longer videos like those posted on YouTube or those embedded on Facebook.